Kota Bharu: Public transportation

 Grab Car services, available for 24 hours a day, are provided in Kota Bharu since April 2017.

 Kota Bharu is serviced by Sultan Ismail Petra Airport, the busiest airport in east coast of Peninsular Malaysia (IATA: KBR).

 The closest railway station is the Wakaf Bharu station on the other side of the river, 6 km from the city centre.

 The under construction MRL East Coast Rail Link will have a station at Kota Bharu.
-The Kota Bharu station will be located near Kampung Tunjong.
+The Kota Bharu station will be located near Tunjong.

 Kota Bharu is served by local bus services, and intercity bus services.
 There are two bus terminals in the city, and buses connect to bigger towns and border towns such as Sungai Kolok and Gua Musang.

 Roadways

 Highway 8 is the main highway leading Kota Bharu to the federal capital Kuala Lumpur.
 Highway 3 connects Kota Bharu to Pasir Mas and the Thailand border in the west, or Kuala Terengganu, Kuantan or even Johor Bahru due south.
 Connection to Penang is possible via highway 4.
 The Lebuhraya Rakyat, or People's Expressway, is a planned expressway that is to connect Kota Bharu to Kuala Krai in southern Kelantan.
 The project has been integrated into the Central Spine Road project (assigned as highway 34), scheduled to be complete by 2020.